Night sky notes for June 2018 Geoff Mitchell

 Saturn visible low in the SE late evening, reaches opposition in mid June the planet shows nice ring detail and northern polar region.
 Titan is the brightest of Saturn’s moons which is visible in a small telescope and moves from evening to evening with respect to the planet, orbiting Saturn in just 15.9 days.

-WINJOPOS software prediction for telescopic view Saturn’s moons for June 14th (Titan is the brightest) and Jupiter at 23:00 BST on June 5th showing the double shadow transit of Jupiter’s moons Io and Europa.
+WINJOPOS software prediction for telescopic view Saturn’s moons for June 14th (Titan is at greatest elongation ) and Jupiter at 23:00 BST on June 18th showing the shadow transit of Jupiter’s moons Ganymede near the north polar region .